-What to do when package deployment fails
+What to do if the package deployment failed?

 In Dynamics 365 for Finance and Operations we have to deploy changes to environments by creating deployable packages and installing these via Lifecycle Services (LCS).
 This usually works pretty well, but sometimes it can fail.